 - 1. Disadvantage Pupil Impact Aid (DPIA)- Formerly Economically Disadvantaged Funding, DPIA is based on number and concentration of economically disadvantaged students compared to state average and multiplied by \$422 per pupil.
-Phase in increases are limited to 0% for FY22 and 14% in FY23. - 2.
+Phase in increases are limited to 0% for FY22 and 14% in FY23.
+There is no legislation indicating the percentage increase for FY24 and beyond for DPIA. - 2.
 English Learners Based on funded categories based on time student enrolled in schools and multiplied by a weighted amount per pupil. - 3.
 Gifted Funds -Based on average daily membership multiplied by a weighted amount per pupil. - 4.
 Career-Technical Education Funds Based on career technical average daily membership and five (5) weighted funding categories students enrolled in. - 5.
-Student Wellness & Success Funding moved into DPIA funding, is restricted funding and will be spent on same initiatives and requirements that were previously designated under the stand alone fund.
+Student Wellness & Success Funding These funds in FY20 and FY21 were accounted for in Fund 467 but are now restricted funds to be accounted for in the General Fund as part of the foundation formula.